-The 2021 EU-US Young Leaders Seminar on the Future of Cities will take place virtually between 14 and 20 April 2021.
-During a series of panels and working group meetings, seminar participants will discuss the future of cities through the lenses of environment and climate change, technology, diversity and inclusion, and public health and will be invited to present their findings and recommendations to the public.
-Guest speakers at the 2021 EU-US Young Leaders Seminar include representatives of the European Commission’s Directorate-General for Education and Culture, the Bureau of Educational Affairs at the U.S. Department of State, the Delegation of the European Union to the United States, and the U.S. Mission to the European Union as well as subject matter experts from reSITE, Cities Alliance – UNOPS, the International Urban Cooperation Programme, the Joint Research Centre of the European Commission, and more.
+From 14 to 20 April 2021, the Fulbright Commission in Brussels facilitated the participation of 20 American alumni of the Fulbright U.S. Student Program and 20 European alumni of EU-funded exchange programs in the 2021 EU-US Young Leaders Seminar on the Future of Cities.
+During a series of panels and working group meetings, seminar participants discussed the future of cities through the lenses of environment and climate change, technology, diversity and inclusion, and public health and will be invited to present their findings and recommendations to the public.
+Guest speakers at the 2021 EU-US Young Leaders Seminar included representatives of the European Commission’s Directorate-General for Education and Culture, the Bureau of Educational Affairs at the U.S. Department of State, the Delegation of the European Union to the United States, and the U.S. Mission to the European Union as well as subject matter experts from reSITE, Cities Alliance – UNOPS, the International Urban Cooperation Programme, the Joint Research Centre of the European Commission, and more.

 The 2020 EU-US Young Leader Seminar on “The Future of Cities” was scheduled to take place on 29 March to 1 April 2020.
 The seminar was postponed due to health concerns over the COVID-19 outbreak.